Senryoku/Physics/README.md

 =======

 Simple 2D physics engine.
+This is a C++ "port" of the engine used in https://github.com/Senryoku/jump-n-run

 SFML dependency is for test display only and completly optional.
 However, there is some debug OpenGL code scattered in each component of the physics library...